walmartlabs/thorax/README.md

 - `loadingView`
 - `loadingPlacement`

-As a result the following two views are equivelenet:
+As a result the following two views are equivalent:

     // render with collection helper, collection
     // properties are forwarded